backstage/backstage/docs/backend-system/architecture/02-backends.md

 This is the main entry point for creating a backend.
 It does not have any functionality in and of itself, but is simply responsible for wiring things together.
 It is up to you to decide how many different backends you want to deploy.
 You can have all features in a single one, or split things out into multiple smaller deployments.

-Below is a simple example of a backend that installs only catalog plugin and starts it up.
+Below is a simple example of a backend that installs only the catalog plugin and starts it up.

 ```ts
 import { createBackend } from '@backstage/backend-defaults';